 Our physician ownership is very important to patients!
 The Department of Health & Human Services has reported that physician-owned hospitals provide a high level of quality care, offer value for the patients in the additional amenities they provide, and have much lower complication rates than general hospitals.
 Additionally, at physician-owned hospitals, the nurse-to-patient ratio is significantly better than in general hospitals.
-At Arkansas Surgical Hospital, we staff our patient care unit with a ratio of one (1) Registered Nurse for every five (5) patients.
+At Arkansas Surgical Hospital, we staff our patient care unit with an average ratio of one (1) Registered Nurse for every five (5) patients.
 Additionally, all RNs are certified in Advanced Cardiac Life Saving procedures.

 This term refers to those services, as defined by your insurance company, that are medically appropriate.
 Your insurance company may determine that some or all of the services that you receive during your hospital stay are not â€œmedically necessary.â€ Should this occur, you will receive notification from your insurance company that these services may not be payable by your plan, as well as a letter from the hospital outlining your financial responsibilities for these services.
 For more information, contact the Business Office at 501.748.8000.

 Life support treatment is any medical procedure, device or medication to keep a patient alive.
 Life support treatment includes: medical devices put in you to help you breathe (Mechanical Respiratory Support); food and water supplied artificially by medical device (Tube Feeding); Cardiopulmonary Resuscitation (CPR); major surgery; blood transfusions; and antibiotics.

 When you make an Advance Directive, you can name someone, like your spouse or another close family member, to make decisions for you if you lose your ability to communicate.
 This is called a Health Care Proxy or Durable Power of Attorney for Health Care, and it lets you name someone to make medical decisions for you if you are unconscious or unable to make medical decisions for any reason.